tititg34/homebridge-homeassistant/README.md

 ## Customization

-If there's an entity you'd like to hide from Homebridge, you can do that by adding a `homebridge_hidden` tag and setting it to `true`; e.g.:
+If there's an entity you'd like to hide from Homebridge, you can do that by adding a `homebridge_hidden` tag and setting it to `true` in your Home Assistant customization configuration.
+Again, this is set on the Home Assistant side. e.g.:

 ```yaml
 customize: